 Yorkshire Local Council Association:

-Cllr.
-Dennon attends branch meetings to enable the P.C. to keep up to date with national and local council issues, regulations etc.
+Cllrs.
+Dennon and Cowling attend branch meetings to enable the P.C. to keep up to date with national and local council issues, regulations etc.

 Internal Control: Under the Accounts and Audit Regulations all councils and parish meetings must have a system of internal control.

 Cllrs.
 Cowling and Dennon undertake Internal Control and oversee finance matters

 Cllrs.
 Cowling, Hepworth, Shepherd and Wharmby (Chairman) exercise delegated power dealing with staffing matters.